-- a.
-They will administer the oath to all parties and witnesses ("Do you affirm that the testimony that you are about to give is the truth?"). - b.
+a.
+They will administer the oath to all parties and witnesses ("Do you affirm that the testimony that you are about to give is the truth?").

+- b.
 They will ask the respondent if they wish to challenge any of the members of the panel. - c.
 They will state the violation(s) contained in the complaint, which will have been communicated to the respondent at the pre-hearing conference. - d.
 They will ask the respondent whether they attended the pre-hearing conference. - e.
 They will ask the respondent whether they violated the Student Code of Conduct and/or policies of the University. - f.
 If the response is "Yes," the respondent will not be required to submit additional testimony.
 The respondent may then make a closing statement. - g.
-If the response is "No," the Judicial Panel will listen to the parties' opening statements, testimony from the respondent and the University, and testimony from witnesses for the respondent and the University. - h.
-They will allow the panel members, including the Chair of the Judicial Panel to ask questions. - i.
+If the response is "No," the AJP will listen to the parties' opening statements, testimony from the respondent and the University, and testimony from witnesses for the respondent and the University. - h.
+They will allow the panel members, including the Director of Student Conduct, to ask questions. - i.
 They will allow the parties to make closing statements. - j.
 They will inform the respondent that a written decision regarding the violation(s) will be communicated to them within (3) three business days of the hearing, and that if they are found to be in violation of the Student Code of Conduct they have the right to appeal the findings and the sanction(s) within (2) two business days of receipt of the disposition letter containing the decision and the sanction(s), if any.
 Information regarding the appeal to the Dean of Students is obtained from the Student Conduct Department. - k.
-They will conclude the hearing and state that the Judicial Panel will convene without the presence of the parties and/or witnesses. - 1.
+They will conclude the hearing and state that the AJP will convene without the presence of the parties and/or witnesses. - l.
 They will dismiss the respondent from the room. - m.
-Members of the Judicial Panel may discuss the case against the respondent and each member is to complete a form indicating whether the respondent violated the Student Code of Conduct and the recommended sanction(s).
+Members of the AJP may discuss the case against the respondent and each member is to complete a form indicating whether the respondent violated the Student Code of Conduct and the recommended sanction(s).
 A student is found in violation of the Student Code of Conduct where a majority of the panel members indicate that the student is responsible for the inappropriate conduct. - n.
-The chair adjourns the hearing after Judicial Panel members render their decision

-- and returns all documentation to the Director of Student Conduct. - o.
-The Chair of the Judicial Panel reviews the documentation of the Judicial Panel and renders a decision as to accept, reject or modify the findings and proposed sanction(s) of the Judicial Panel.
+The chair adjourns the hearing after AJP members render their decision and returns all documentation to the Director of Student Conduct. - o.
+The Director of Student Conduct reviews the documentation of the AJP and renders a decision as to accept, reject or modify the findings and proposed sanction(s) of the AJP.